gvwilson/teachtogether.tech/_chapters_en/motivation.md

 Here are a few specific things that will demotivate your learners:

-- **A holier-than-thou or contemptuous attitude** from a teacher or a fellow learner.
+A holier-than-thou or contemptuous attitude
+: from a teacher or a fellow learner.

-- **Telling them that their existing skills are rubbish.**
+Telling them that their existing skills are rubbish.
-  Unix users sneer at Windows, programmers of all kinds make jokes about Excel, and no matter what web application framework you already know, some programmer will tell you that it's out of date.
+: Unix users sneer at Windows, programmers of all kinds make jokes about Excel, and no matter what web application framework you already know, some programmer will tell you that it's out of date.
   Learners have often invested a lot of time and effort into acquiring the skills they have; disparaging them is a good way to guarantee that they won't listen to anything else you have to say.

-- **Diving into complex or detailed technical discussion** with the most advanced learners in the class.
+Diving into complex or detailed technical discussion
+: with the most advanced learners in the class.

-- **Pretending that you know more than you do.**
+Pretending that you know more than you do.
-  Learners will trust you more if you are frank about the limitations of your knowledge, and will be more likely to ask questions and seek help.
+: Learners will trust you more if you are frank about the limitations of your knowledge, and will be more likely to ask questions and seek help.

-- **Using the J word ("just") or feigning surprise** (i.e., saying things like "I can't believe you don't know X" or "you've never heard of Y?").
+Using the J word ("just") or feigning surprise
+: (i.e., saying things like "I can't believe you don't know X" or "you've never heard of Y?").
 As discussed in [s:memory](#CHAPTER), this signals to the learner that the teacher thinks their problem is trivial and by extension that they must be stupid for not being able to figure it out.

-- **Software installation headaches.**
+Software installation headaches.
-  People's first contact with new programming tools, or programming in general, is often demoralizing, and believing that something is hard to learn is a self-fulfilling prophecy.
+: People's first contact with new programming tools, or programming in general, is often demoralizing, and believing that something is hard to learn is a self-fulfilling prophecy.
 It isn't just the time it takes to get set up, or the feeling that it's unfair to have to